Types of assessment

 Video assessments often last between 20 minutes and 1 hour, however they may take longer if necessary.

-If you are unable to attend your assessment or are having problems with your equipment, please let us know as soon as possible by contacting us.
+If you are unable to attend your assessment or are having problems with your equipment, please let us know as soon as possible by contacting Serco.

-The Functional Assessor undertaking your assessment will check your identity and explain what you should expect.
+The health professional undertaking your assessment will check your identity and explain what you should expect.

 During your assessment, you can expect to be asked about your health conditions or disabilities and how your condition affects your day-to-day life depending on the benefit you are being assessed for.

-Depending on your illness or disability, the Functional Assessor may ask you to take part in movements like stretching, standing, and bending.
+Depending on your illness or disability, the health professional may ask you to take part in movements like stretching, standing, and bending.

-If you are concerned that any movements will cause you pain, please tell the Functional Assessor at the assessment.
+If you are concerned that any movements will cause you pain, please tell the health professional at the assessment.